Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web-example-manual.en.md

 ---
-title: connection Example of an audit to an existing Web application without using regeneration project
+title: Connection Example of an audit to an existing Web application without using regeneration project
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry Audit
 toc: true